petereijgermans11/hackjam-reason-react/README.md

 ##### bookDetail.re
 Define the kind of actions this component has.
 (Only fix the first TODO in this file!)
-In Reason, we define them with Variants https://reasonml.github.io/guide/language/variant. e.g.:
+In Reason, we define them with [Variants](https://reasonml.github.io/guide/language/variant). e.g.:
 ```
 type actions =